Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Jazz Benoits, Sunday

-Maui entertainer Duane Feig performs at “Wailea Wednesdays” at The Shops at Wailea Wednesday, Aug.
-24, from 4:30 to 6 p.m.
-Feig has worked in entertainment with Mere Oana.
+Kale Phillips performs at “Wailea Wednesdays” at The Shops at Wailea Wednesday, Aug.
+31, from 4:30 to 6 p.m.
 Guests are invited to enjoy live music as they stroll the newly revitalized Center.

 Send event listings with attached photographs about Maui Entertainment, Arts and Community events to [email protected]